Rolling shutter sensors

 2. Capture and read-out

 The current trend of ever-increasing numbers of pixels on ever-shrinking areas calls for an extreme compromise because each pixel contains many pixel components.
-To make the individual pixels even smaller, for example, in order to enable two-digit megapixel resolution on a smartphone, pixel size needs to be reduced down to the 1 µm range.
+To make the individual pixels even smaller to enable, for example, two-digit megapixel resolution on a smartphone, pixel size needs to be reduced down to the 1 µm range.
 This is only possible by systematically omitting pixel components, such as the buffer.
-This means that global capture at a specific point in time is no longer possible.
+Without the bufer, global capture at a specific point in time is no longer possible.

 The solution is to have the end of exposure determined by the direct read-out of information.
 The images are captured in a rolling fashion, in the sense that pixel information is transferred in sequence line by line.
 Hence the term "rolling shutter".

 If a sensor achieves 60 images per second, the read-out and thus the exposure end time lasts 16 ms from the first line to the last.
-This means that exposure stops earlier in the upper portion of the image than in the bottom half.
-To ensure that all lines get the same exposure time, the start of exposure must also be shifted accordingly.
-The pixels are opened to the light line by line in sequence.
+Since the pixels are exposed to the light line by line in sequence, this means that exposure stops earlier in the upper portion of the image than in the bottom half.
+To ensure that all lines get the same exposure time, the start of each line's exposure must also be shifted accordingly.

 3. Image transfer